Powerlearnproject/se-assignment-day-2-git-and-github-Gift131/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+- Version Control:
+Version control is a system that tracks changes made to files over time.
+It allows you to manage and save different versions of your project so you can revert to previous versions if needed.
+GitHub is a widely-used platform for hosting and managing version-controlled projects.
+It enables collaboration, allows multiple people to work on the same project, and keeps track of the changes made by different contributors.
+-Version control helps maintain project integrity by keeping a complete history of changes made to the project.
+It prevents data loss by allowing you to revert to previous versions if something breaks.
+It also ensures that multiple contributors can work on the project without accidentally overwriting each other's work, as it tracks and merges changes in an organized way.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?